Walking barefoot on the beach in turquoise blue water… how much I missed it!

 Travel while Ibiza off-season

 I started my trip to Ibiza at the beginning of April.
 At this time, it is still very quiet on the island and there are hardly any tourists.
 The beaches seem rather deserted and are not yet overrun by crowds.
 And especially: there are no barriers to the sea yet, so you have a free view of the beautiful sea and can enjoy it completely in nature.
+Moreover, if you are going on a vacation with family, you can also have fun with kids by playing beach sports, making sand castles, and relaxing in the sun.
+You can also consider getting Matching Family Swimsuits so that you all look pretty in pictures and create new memories.

 I’ll tell you more about the breathtaking beaches later.